freeCodeCamp/guide/src/pages/algorithms/divide-and-conquer-algorithms/index.md

 6) Cooley–Tukey Fast Fourier Transform (FFT) algorithm is the most common algorithm for FFT.
 It is a divide and conquer algorithm which works in O(nlogn) time.

+7) Karatsuba Algorithm is an efficient way to multiply two numbers x and y as opposed to using the classical approach, which takes O(n^2) time.
+The point of the Karatsuba algorithm is to break large numbers down into smaller numbers so that any multiplications that occur happen on smaller numbers, and has a running time of O(n^1.59).